dzenbot/DZNEmptyDataSet/README.md

 }
 ```

-The description of the empty dataset:
+The attributed string for the description of the empty dataset:
 ```
 - (NSAttributedString *)descriptionForEmptyDataSet:(UIScrollView *)scrollView {